How to Develop A “Green” Pest Control Program For Your Home

-- What environmental factors can be controlled?
+- What environmental factors can you control?

 - What does the label recommend?

 There are many products available to help control pests around your home.
-Many are “natural” while others are synthetic.
-My advice to any homeowner is to use products having the smallest impact on the environment and still solve the pest problem.
-This might mean using baits rather than sprays to control ants or roaches.
+Some are “natural” while others are synthetic.
+My advice is to use products that have the smallest impact on the environment and still solve the pest problem.
+Perhaps that means using baits rather than sprays to control ants or roaches.

 If sprays are necessary, consider this: a lower dose of synthetics, used once, may be more environmentally responsible on the whole than botanicals that require repeated applications.
 Keep in mind that products derived from “natural” sources still have the potential to do great harm to the environment.

 Following the directions and guidelines on product labels is an easy way to avoid adversely impacting the environment.
 The label will not only tell you how to mix the product but also how to protect yourself and your property as you apply it.
 It’s also important to follow the disposal instructions when the container is empty.
 These things all impact the environment.

 The last thing to carefully consider when adopting a “green” approach to pest control around your home is determining which areas not to treat.
 Always consider where the wind and water may take the products you use.
 The wind may spread granular products applied to your yard as they’re applied.
 Rain can flush them downhill to ponds and streams.
 The wind may also move sprays away from the intended treatment area.
 This is especially important when spraying near food plants or ornamental plants that are attractive to bees and other pollinators.